-CAJ joins with other members of the Brexit and Human Rights Working Group to share concerns about the increased possibility of a ‘No Deal’ Brexit.
+CAJ and other members of the Brexit and Human Rights Working Group share concerns about the increased possibility of a ‘No Deal’ Brexit.

 As representatives of Civil Society, we believe that Northern Ireland is on the brink of a No Deal Brexit emergency.
 In an evolving political landscape, a variety of factors indicate that the potential for a No Deal Brexit has now escalated significantly.